-After arriving at Green Canyon 852, the Jason group conducted a bathymetry survey of the site dubbed the 'Coral Garden.'
-At full resolution, the SM2000 multibeam mounted on the underside of the ROV enables scientists to spot objects as small as 0.5m.
+After arriving at Green Canyon 852, the Jason remotely operated vehicle (ROV) group conducted a bathymetry survey of the site dubbed the "Coral Garden."
+At full resolution, the SM2000 multibeam mounted on the underside of the ROV enables scientists to spot objects as small as 0.5 meters.
 Click image for larger view and image credit.

-Madrepora oculata in the foreground and Lophelia pertusa in the upper-right corner in the background.
+This image shows Madrepora oculata (in the foreground) and Lophelia pertusa (in the upper-right corner).
 Click image for larger view and image credit.

 Back to the Coral Garden